Ever noticed that toilets in aeroplanes are gender neutral? Why is it so hard in schools?

 Why not just use an image of a toilet and a letter for F or M?
 Planes often use gendered images of physical “male” and physical “female” bodies.
 The “female” symbol is depicted in a dress and women aren’t always in dresses.
 These symbols are always inaccurate!

-There are universal symbols used that go beyond language barriers.
+Universal symbols that go beyond language barriers are used.
 For example, if we go to an airport in a country where we may not speak the language, we can see the symbol “WC” and know that it is referring to a toilet.
 There are also commonly used phrasing for toilets such as unisex or gender neutral, which are already normalised in society.

-We don’t even need to specify that toilets are gender neutral or are for all genders, we could simply use the word “toilet” or “lavatory” to label and describe toilets because that’s what they are.
+We don’t even need to specify that toilets are gender-neutral or are for all genders, we could simply use the word “toilet” or “lavatory” to label and describe toilets because that’s what they are.

-It’s important to think about how seemingly small things like creating gender neutral bathrooms and longer doors can have such a massive impact.
+It’s important to think about how seemingly small things like creating gender-neutral bathrooms and longer doors can have such a massive impact.
 Small changes can go a long way in making a space more private and safe.
 Let’s start having these conversations with all young women and hear what they would like and what makes them feel safe.
 Just because there isn’t a big precedent for this or set guidelines that doesn’t mean we shouldn’t be making these changes.
 In fact, it is more reason to make changes, imagine how long kids have avoided going to the toilet at school!

 Whether we are in a school or in an aeroplane, everyone should have a safe and private toilet/bathroom option.
 Let’s start to think about how we make safe spaces not only for trans and non-binary students but for all students.
 We would all like longer doors!